ljw1004/csharpspec/csharp/basic-concepts.md

 Namespaces and types have ***members***.
 The members of an entity are generally available through the use of a qualified name that starts with a reference to the entity, followed by a "`.`" token, followed by the name of the member.

 Members of a type are either declared in the type declaration or ***inherited*** from the base class of the type.
 When a type inherits from a base class, all members of the base class, except instance constructors, destructors and static constructors, become members of the derived type.
 The declared accessibility of a base class member does not control whether the member is inherited—inheritance extends to any member that isn't an instance constructor, static constructor, or destructor.
-However, an inherited member may not be accessible in a derived type, either because of its declared accessibility (§3.5.1) or because it is hidden by a declaration in the type itself (§3.7.1.2).
+However, an inherited member may not be accessible in a derived type, either because of its declared accessibility ([Declared accessibility](basic-concepts.md#declared-accessibility)) or because it is hidden by a declaration in the type itself ([Hiding through inheritance](basic-concepts.md#hiding-through-inheritance)).

 ### Namespace members